Streamline Your Payment Processing

 Travel agencies often act as intermediaries.
 They take payments from the customer and then must pay airlines, hotels, and local guides.
 This is where vendor payouts become critical.
 Some payment gateways offer virtual cards.
 These allow agents to generate a unique card number to pay suppliers instantly.
 It simplifies reconciliation and protects the agency’s main bank accounts from exposure.

-3. Recurring Payments and Installments
+3. Recurring Payments and Instalments

 For luxury travel or cruises, customers may prefer to pay in instalments.
 Payment gateways that support recurring billing or “buy now, pay later” options can help travel businesses secure higher value bookings.
 This flexibility improves the customer journey and makes expensive trips more accessible.